-In co-operation with the Head teacher, the Board of Governors determines the school's policy and approach to provision for children with SEND and maintains a general oversight of the attainment of children receiving SEND support.
+In co-operation with the Head teacher, the Governing board determines the school's policy and approach to provision for children with SEND and maintains a general oversight of the attainment of children receiving SEND support.
 A designated governor for SEND oversees provision across the school.

-In co-operation with the Head teacher, the Board of Governors establishes the appropriate staffing and funding arrangements for SEND provision.
+In co-operation with the Head teacher, the Governing board establishes the appropriate staffing and funding arrangements for SEND provision.